Used 2014 Acura ILX Hybrid

 Of course, the Acura ILX Hybrid is not without its charms.
 There are plenty of standard luxury features, and its smooth ride and steady handling should please most shoppers.
 But it's hard to recommend the 2014 Acura ILX Hybrid in the face of other vehicles that are frankly more appealing.
 For effectively the same money, consider loaded up versions of the 2014 Ford Fusion Hybrid or 2014 Honda Accord Hybrid , both of which deliver markedly better acceleration and fuel economy.
 Or, if a premium nameplate holds sway and you prefer a more compact size, the hybrid Lexus CT 200h offers hatchback utility to go along with its frugal fuel economy.
 Ultimately, there's nothing gravely wrong with the ILX Hybrid, but in this price range, it's simply not the best value.

-2014 Acura ILX Hybrid configurations
+Acura ILX Hybrid models

 The 2014 Acura ILX Hybrid entry-level luxury sedan comes in two trim levels: ILX Hybrid and the ILX Hybrid with Technology package.